 First impressions mean a lot, even if they’re not always right.
-When John first opened the knife set we received from Chroma I was a little taken aback.
+When I first opened the set of Porsche Knives we received from Chroma I was a little taken aback.
 The light reflecting off the shiny stainless steel reminded me of something out of a bad horror movie.
 You know the one I mean, the supposedly dead victim wakes up on an autopsy table only to realize they can’t speak as the doctor leans over, scalpel in hand ….
 Okay, you get the idea.

 Whether you are a professional chef or enjoy cooking at home, good knives are essential tools in the kitchen.
 When purchasing a knife important considerations are handling, sharpness, durability and cost.